 No, not Grandma and all the Aunties in the kitchen.
 These fantastic meals will be prepared by professional chefs at the top of their game.

 A British country house Christmas is one of those fantasy breaks lots of people dream about.
 This year, why not let someone else put up the tree and wrestle with the lights?
 These are the Christmas breaks offered by hotels we've visited and enjoyed.

 They're popular, mind you.
-So you may have to plan this Christmas break two or three years ahead of time.Continue to 2 of 12 below.
+So you'll probably have to book in September or early October.
+And you may even have to plan this Christmas break two or three years ahead of time.Continue to 2 of 12 below.

 02 of 12

 Christmas at Tewkesbury Park in the Cotswolds